The immune system is the body’s defense against harmful agents. It provides immunity.

 Mechanism of immunity

-An antibody is again a protein substance which binds to an antigen, there are five classes like Immunoglobin G (IgG), IgA, IgM, IgE, and IgD.
+An antibody is, again, a protein substance that binds to an antigen; there are five classes: Immunoglobin G (IgG), IgA, IgM, IgE, and IgD.

 IgD | It is present on the surface of B-lymphocytes | They bind to antigens and activate the B-cells to release antibodies. |